-Just as every person will experience Parkinson’s differently and will have their own needs, so their care team will need to be individual and specifically tailored to enable them to live as full a life as possible with Parkinson’s.
+Just as every person will experience Parkinson’s differently and will have their own needs, so their health care team will need to be individual and specifically tailored to enable them to live as full a life as possible with Parkinson’s.
 Good management of the condition – including physical, emotional and social needs - lies in getting the right treatment for the right person at the right time – there is no ‘one size fits all’.

 How do I create my multidisciplinary care team?